robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-behaviour/autumn-week-11-ect-video.md

 Structuring group work carefully includes ensuring that pupils have relevant prior knowledge to draw on, choosing how to group pupils carefully, and, where appropriate, telling groups which pupil will go first and nominating a pupil to feed back to the class.

 Teaching clear expectations for behaviour means intentionally naming the behaviours that you want to see and hear.
-This could mean behaviour that shows that a pupil is listening such as facing the person speaking, nodding, and not interrupting when they're speaking.
+This could mean behaviour that shows that a pupil is listening such as facing the person speaking, nodding, and not interrupting when they’re speaking.
 Being explicit about how to interact with peers is important for all pupils and can be especially helpful for some pupils with SEND.
 Or it could include telling those listening to probe for more details, and getting pupils to check clear success criteria.

-Once you have set out your behavioural expectations, it's important to give pupils time to practise them and correct any errors that you see.
+Once you have set out your behavioural expectations, it’s important to give pupils time to practise them and correct any errors that you see.
 Practising routines for pair and group work can save a lot of time in the long run and it can make it a much more reliable tool for learning.

 During pair and group work, teachers need to support pupils to stay on task.
 This can mean circulating to see what they are doing, listening in to conversations, and checking that they are making notes as appropriate.
 Other forms of support for pair and group work include question starters, sentence stems, and vocabulary banks.
 These can help pupils to stay focused and improve the rigour of their talk.